 West Coast Body and Paint has been family-owned and has been one of the best in the business since 2007.
 We have worked with all car insurance companies and when you bring your car to us, we treat it as if it were our very own vehicle.
 We guarantee our work and keep you in the loop with the repairs.

-Call or text me 818.793.7728 to get a free estimate or schedule an appointment.
+Call or text me 818.793.7728 to schedule an appointment.
 You can always follow us on social media @westcoastbodyandpaint #wcbpshop.

 -Jaider A. West Coast Body and Paint, Owner